What Is Mid-Century Modern Design?

 Minimalism

-Furnishings and decor pieces in mid-century modern spaces typically feature simple, geometric shapes and clean lines that serve as the foundation for a minimalist arrangement.
+Furnishings and décor pieces in mid-century modern spaces typically feature simple, geometric shapes and clean lines that serve as the foundation for a minimalist arrangement.
 The interior’s focus on functionality over visual appeal means the space can be freed from clutter and ornamentation.

 Each item within the space should be selected with a specific function in mind, whether that’s in terms of practical use or simply the ability to draw the eye toward an interesting focal point.
-And while modernism is still a facet of many modern layouts, it’s executed with a distinct, retro style that’s unique to mid-century modern design.
+And while modernism is still a facet of many modern layouts, it’s executed in a distinct, retro style unique to mid-century modern design.

 Mid-century modern green and blue felt bulletin board